 Many companies may be taking a moment to consider whether the cost of purchasing a cyber security insurance policy is a worthwhile expense, but in light of the potential for a costly breach, it should be only one layer in their cyber security defense.

 As all cyber security risk mitigation requires a solid plan for threat detection, threat prevention and disaster recovery, adding an insurance policy into the mix is a sound investment.
 Being proactive rather than reactive wins the day every time.

-If you do business in Arkansas and have any questions or comments about cyber security insurance and how it can help your company, reach out to Business World today or call us toll-free at 866-981-1230 to schedule a free consultation.
+If you do business in Arkansas and have any questions or comments about cyber security insurance and how it can help your company, reach out to Business World today or call us at 501-214-5482 to schedule a free consultation.